jdromeiro/.NET-Developer-Questions/README.md

 **3. What are Architectural Patterns?**
 Architectural patterns are high-level design patterns (concerning large-scale components) that help in developing applications that are loosely combined, easy to test and maintain.

+## Concurrency

+**1. What is the difference between a thread and a process?**
+Both processes and threads are independent sequences of execution.
+The main difference is that threads (belonging to the same process) run in a shared memory space, while processes run in separate memory spaces.

+**2. What does the keyword volatile mean in C#?**
+The volatile keyword indicates that a field might be modified by multiple threads.
+This declaration prevents compiler optimizations that assume access by a single thread.

 ## Others

 **1. Explain the difference between managed and unmanaged code.**